Hardeepcoder/larashop55/README.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

 ## Learning Laravel
+## it is a best documentation and video tutorial library

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.